The institutional knowledge that usually lives in someone's head.

 When a senior partner retires, decades of knowledge walk out the door.

-Who referred whom.
-Which spouse handles the finances.
-Which client's brother-in-law is also a client.
-Who used to own what entity.
-What they mentioned about selling the business at last year's review.
-The communication preference that prevents an awkward phone call.
+Who referred whom, which spouse handles the finances, which client's brother-in-law is also a client, who used to own which entity, what they mentioned about selling the business at last year's review, and the communication preference that quietly prevents an awkward phone call.
+This is the kind of context that runs every long-term relationship a firm has.

 Relationships

-Sarah Chen is David Chen's spouse, Linda Torres's referral source, and a shareholder in Chen Holdings LLC.
-Her attorney is James Park.
-Each relationship is typed and goes both ways — navigate from any person to any connected person.
+Sarah Chen is David Chen's spouse, Linda Torres's referral source, and a shareholder in Chen Holdings LLC, and her attorney is James Park.
+Every relationship in the directory is typed and runs in both directions, so the team can navigate from any person to any connected person without a separate org chart.

-A single person can appear in multiple contexts: 1040 filer, S-Corp shareholder, referral source for three other clients.
-Contacts captures all of it in one place.
+A single person can appear in several contexts at once, including 1040 filer, S-Corp shareholder, and referral source for three other clients, and Cairn Contacts captures all of those roles in one profile rather than scattering them across systems.

 The Knowledge Layer